 As part of the strategic planning process the IJB receives information from its partner agencies.
 This can include performance reports, financial and budget information, details of consultations and engagement activities, and national developments such as health programmes or research.
 Primarily this is statistical or anonymised information.
 However sometimes, where it is necessary, personal information is also shared.
 For example case studies may be included in reports and used as learning and improvement opportunities.

 We will always ask for your consent before we include personal information about you in a case study or personal story.
+You can find out more about data collection for personal stories here: Personal Stories.

 The information that we collect is used to help plan and deliver health and social care services in Fife.
 These services include: